Endoscopy Technician

 Houston Community College

-In the Houston Community College endoscopy technician program, students learn the necessary skills to handle scopes, supplies, and equipment during endoscopic procedures.
+In the Houston Community College endoscopy technician program, students learn the skills to handle scopes, supplies, and equipment during endoscopic procedures.
 Graduates are eligible for entry-level employment in hospitals, outpatient clinics, and surgery centers.

 • Location: Houston, TX